Hello and Welcome Back to the Summer Term!

-I hope you have had a lovely time over the summer and I am sure you are now ready to start the new school year, so welcome to Year 1 and your new class page!
+I hope you have had a lovely break over the Christmas holidays and I am sure you are now ready to start the new school year!

 We have a fantastic year in store for us with a variety of exciting learning opportunities.
 Please take a look below to find out more...!

 Mrs Mills and the Year 1 Team

 Class Teacher: Mrs Mills

 Teaching Assistant: Mrs Wilson

 There has been a slight change to our PE days.
 We will now have PE on: